 Here’s the wonderful thing about the Clean Monday Meals cookbooks: the food looks so delicious that you’d never guess they don’t have ingredients I once assumed went hand in hand with delicious food, such as butter, milk, and flour.
 These beautiful books are full of Janae’s recipes for breakfasts, entrees, desserts, and even snacks.
 Flipping through the pages you will salivate over recipes such as apple cinnamon pancakes, creamy peach mango salsa tacos, Jamaican Jerk Chicken Lettuce Wraps, and cream puffs!

 Also, I love that you can either buy digital or printed copies of the cookbooks.
 This is genius since a lot of us view recipes from our devices as we cook while others prefer a hard copy to write notes in.
 And with a spiral binding, the printed cookbooks can be conveniently propped open which is a big deal since there’s nothing worse than a book that keeps closing when you need to keep it open.

-Janae has released several cookbooks and you can even buy them in a bundle, which is a great deal.
+Janae has released several cookbooks.
 My favorite is her cookbooks full of freezer meal ideas complete with grocery lists.
 These grocery lists couldn’t be more convenient: everything you’ll need for a week’s worth of meals is sorted by category.
 Hence there’s no more need to agonize over what to make every night!